 Fair: Your student will not be locked into a contract beyond the academic year or if they are no longer a Wright State student.

-Inclusive: With students from across the globe and of all abilities and identities, your student experience diversity of thought, culture, and expression.
+Inclusive: With students from across the globe and of all abilities and identities, your student can experience the diversity of thought, culture, and expression.

-Options: From your number of roommates, to meals, to bringing their car, your student get to call the shots!
+Options: From the number of roommates to meals to having a car on campus, your student gets to call the shots!